selforganising/book/onegoodonebad/README.md

 # One good, one bad

-This could also be described as *"One good, one better"* or *"One good in one context and one good in another"*.
+This could also be described as *"One good, one better"* or *"One good in one context and one good in another"*, or even *One bad, one good, one better*.

 It is a tweak of the *quick talks*, but with re-defined criteria.